embedded-software-laboratory/RF-for-ARDS-classification/Implementation/README.md

 * user : database username
 * password: database password
-* ssh : Contains information on the ssh connection as well as forwording
+* ssh : Contains information on the ssh connection as well as forwarding
     * host: ip-address of the ssh-server
     * username: ssh-username
     * password: ssh-password